aquachain/myaquawallet/README.md

 ### [http://localhost:8042](http://localhost:8042)

-### `master` is the development branch. gh-pages contains only the smaller dist folder only and is served to aquachain.github.io/MyAquaWallet

-- Our infrastructure ("node") is on AWS.
-[You can also use your own node.](https://myaquawallet.github.io/knowledge-base/networks/run-your-own-node-with-myaquawallet.html)
-- We also provide access to Infura.io & Aquascan.io nodes.
-Use the drop-down in the top-right.

 ### MyAquaWallet

-- MyAquaWallet is a free, open-source, client-side tool for easily & securely interacting with the Aquachain network.
-As one of the leading providers of Aquachain services, MyAquaWallet equips users with an easy-to-understand and accessible suite of tools for their needs.
+- MyAquaWallet is a free, open-source, client-side tool for easily & securely interacting with the Aquachain network via local aquachain rpc server.
+You must have aquachain running with the `-rpc` flag while using MAW

-- It was created as MyEtherWallet and maintained by [kvhnuke](https://github.com/kvhnuke) and [tayvano](https://github.com/tayvano).

 #### Features